How to Achieve Freedom with Financial Planning in Singapore

 Why are investments important for financial planning?

-Making investments can let you grow your wealth.
-When the rate of return on your investments is higher than the inflation rate, you prevent inflation from eroding the purchasing power of those investments.
 Your investment returns also have the potential to compound.
 This occurs when you reinvest the profits from the investment back into the said investment.
-This can increase your profits at an increasing rate over time.
+This can exponentially increase your profits over a long period of time.

 What are the different types of investments in Singapore?